ISS-Analytics/canvas-lms-visualizations-web-app/README.md

 ### config_env.rb

-To generate `MSG_KEY` and `DB_KEY` for the config_env, simply run `rake keys_for_config` from the terminal and copy the generated keys to config_env.rb.
+See config/config_env.rb.example for instructions

 ### Gems & DB

 To get up and running on localhost, run `rake` from the terminal.
-- This will install the required gems and setup the database.
+- This will install the required gems.
 - The Rakefile has additional commands to help with deployment to heroku.